Soil-Security/bpf-c-template/README.md

 # bpf-c-template

-A GitHub template repository with the scaffolding for a BPF application developed with [libbpf/libbpf] and BPF CO-RE.
+A GitHub template repository with the scaffolding for a BPF application developed with [libbpf/libbpf] and BPF [CO-RE].
 The loader is written in C and leverages the skeleton generated with the [libbpf/bpftool] command.
+BPF programs are written in C and compiled to BPF bytecode with [LLVM] and [Clang].

-A sample BFP code is the Bootstrap application introduced by the [libbpf/libbpf-bootstrap] project.
+A sample BPF code is the Bootstrap application introduced by the [libbpf/libbpf-bootstrap] project.
 It tracks process starts and exits and emits data about filename, PID and parent PID, as well as exit status of the process life.